cu-astronomical-society/website/README.md

 The Cambridge University Astronomical Society website.

-This is based off of the [Astro static site generator](https://astro.build).
+This is based off of the [Astro JavaScript web framework](https://astro.build).

 ## Important files and directories